CS2613-FA23/explorationactivity2-namneeeet/README.md

 #### How does someone run your program?

     Before running the code, the libraries pygame and pandas need to be installed.
-    You can simply run the code from VS Code / Or run it in cmd using python3
+    The program can simply be ran from the terminal by calling the main.py file, or from VS Code.

 #### What purpose does your program serve?